TheWizLiz/runtime-terror/README.md

 When wanting to test your build, go to a terminal and travel to the *runtime-terror/server* folder.

 #### Type `npm start` to launch a local server.
-Check the terminal to see where the server is running. by default it should be port 5000.
+Check the terminal to see where the server is running.
+By default it should be port 5000.
 Open up a web browser and type `localhost:5000` and view the application.

 #### Press `Ctrl-C` in VSCode to stop the server.